zvisha/stream-analytics-lab/README.md

 Follow the steps below to create an Event Hub.

 1. In the Azure Portal click **NEW** > **APP SERVICES** > **SERVICE BUS** > **EVENT HUB** > **QUICK CREATE** and provide a name, region, and new or existing namespace to create a new Event Hub.
 2. As a best practice, each Stream Analytics job should read from a single Event Hubs Consumer Group.
-We will walk you through the process of creating a Consumer Group below and you can learn more about them here.
+We will walk you through the process of creating a Consumer Group below and you can learn more about them here XXX Where?
+XXX.
 To create a Consumer Group, navigate to the newly created Event Hub and click the **CONSUMER GROUPS** tab, then click **CREATE** on the bottom of the page and provide a name for your Consumer Group.
 3. To grant access to the Event Hub, we will need to create a shared access policy.
 Click the **CONFIGURE** tab of your Event Hub.
 4. Under **SHARED ACCESS POLICIES**, create a new policy with **MANAGE** permissions.